Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Analysis

 We convert the peak luminosity to a peak coronal line strength using spectroscopic observations of the coronal line TDE, AT~2017gge \citep{onori_2022_NuclearTransient2017gge,callow_2024_rateextremecoronal}.
-We require that the ratio between the peak coronal line strength, $S_\mathrm{max}$, and AT~2017gge's peak coronal line strength at 218~d post-discovery, $S_\mathrm{gge}$, be equal to the ratio between the sampled peak luminosity and AT~2017gge's peak X-ray luminosity, $L_\mathrm{gge}$, i.e.,
+The ratio between the peak coronal line strength, $S_\mathrm{max}$, and AT~2017gge's peak coronal line strength at 218~d post-discovery, $S_\mathrm{gge}$, is required to be equal to the ratio between the sampled peak luminosity and AT~2017gge's peak X-ray luminosity, $L_\mathrm{gge}$:

-The peak coronal line strength is then evolved over a period of 10~yr according to a power-law.
-The time period was selected as it was the length of time over which the coronal lines of the \citet{wang_2012_EXTREMECORONALLINE} ECLEs faded, and a power-law was used as it is the predicted shape of a TDE light curve decline.
-The power-law index was sampled from the range of theoretical light curve indices, $-5/12$ to $-5/3$.
+The peak coronal line strength is then evolved over a period of 10~yr according to a power law.
+This time period was selected as it was the length of time over which the coronal lines of the \citet{wang_2012_EXTREMECORONALLINE} ECLEs faded, and a power law was used because it is the predicted shape of a TDE light-curve decline.
+The power-law index was sampled from the range of theoretical light-curve indices, $-5/12$ to $-5/3$.
 The strength curve is then redshifted according to the galaxy's redshift, which, due to cosmological time dilation, increases the time over which the coronal lines are visible.

-The visibility time, $t_\mathrm{v}$, for each galaxy is then:
+The visibility time, $t_\mathrm{v}$, for each galaxy is then

 where $\epsilon(S)$ is the detection efficiency as a function of coronal line strength measured in Section \ref{sec:Detection_Efficiency} and the integral runs over the full time over which the strength evolution is modelled.